-- A student seeking resolution to a formal complaint must submit a written request which includes the specific nature of the complaint, reasons for filing the complaint, and specific remedy requested to the Executive Dean of Student Services. - 2.
-The Executive Dean of Student Services will consider the merit of the complaint and will take any action considered appropriate or necessary.
-If applicable, the Executive Dean of Student Services records the receipt of a complaint in the Student Complaint Log and refers the complaint to the appropriate LMC official. - 3.
-The LMC official in receipt of a referred complaint from the Executive Dean of Student Services has five school days to schedule a meeting of the individual(s) involved in that complaint.
-If a satisfactory resolution is concluded, then the LMC official who received the complaint notifies the Executive Dean of Student Services that the complaint has been resolved, and an appropriate entry is recorded in the LMC Student Complaint Log. - 4.
-If a satisfactory resolution to a complaint is not concluded, then the College official who received the complaint refers the matter back to the Executive Dean of Student Services for further review.
-The Executive Dean of Student Services has five school days from the receipt of an unresolved complaint to schedule a meeting of the individual(s) involved in that complaint.
-The decision of the Executive Dean of Student Services will constitute the final resolution of a formal complaint.
+- A student seeking resolution to a formal complaint must submit a written request which includes the specific nature of the complaint, reasons for filing the complaint, and specific remedy requested to the Vice President, Student Services. - 2.
+The Vice President, Student Services will consider the merit of the complaint and will take any action considered appropriate or necessary.
+If applicable, the Vice President, Student Services records the receipt of a complaint in the Student Complaint Log and refers the complaint to the appropriate LMC official. - 3.
+The LMC official in receipt of a referred complaint from the Vice President, Student Services has five school days to schedule a meeting of the individual(s) involved in that complaint.
+If a satisfactory resolution is concluded, then the LMC official who received the complaint notifies the Vice President, Student Services that the complaint has been resolved, and an appropriate entry is recorded in the LMC Student Complaint Log. - 4.
+If a satisfactory resolution to a complaint is not concluded, then the College official who received the complaint refers the matter back to the Vice President, Student Services for further review.
+The Vice President, Student Services has five school days from the receipt of an unresolved complaint to schedule a meeting of the individual(s) involved in that complaint.
+The decision of the Vice President, Student Services will constitute the final resolution of a formal complaint.
 No further appeal will be considered.